-The Gryffindor boy jerked his wand up, and pointed it at Loki's bowed head.
-The others didn't, couldn't move.
-He was shaking as he did so.
-He held the wand there for a long time, mouthing the words of the Killing Curse.
-Then he hurled his wand to ground and began to cry furious tears of frustration and grief.
+The girl jerked her wand up, and pointed it at Loki's bowed head.
+The other didn't, couldn't move.
+She was shaking as she did so.
+She held the wand there for a long time, mouthing the words of the Killing Curse.
+Then she hurled her wand to ground and began to cry furious tears of frustration and grief.

 "That was a little sudden," Loki murmured to himself.
 "No one else?" he asked, in full expectation that no one would come forward.

-They mutely shook their heads.
-"We're not going to kill you," the Ravenclaw girl said seriously.
-"That would make us no better than you.
-But we aren't going to forgive.
+The other mutely shook his head.
+"I'm not going to kill you," the Ravenclaw said seriously.
+"That would make me no better than you.
+But I'm not going to forgive.
 Or forget."

 "I expect nothing more," Loki said gravely.
-They nodded.
+The boy nodded, and departed

-And with that, the five left, leaving Loki and the crying boy.
+Leaving Loki and the crying girl.
 Loki gently picked up the wand, examined it for cracks.
 There were none.

-"It is far harder to kill than it first appears," Loki said gently, handing the wand back to the sobbing boy.
+"It is far harder to kill than it first appears," Loki said gently, handing the wand back to the sobbing girl.
 "And it takes far greater courage to forsake the opportunity for righteous revenge, than it does to take that vengeance.
 Take it from someone who knows."
 He smiled.
 "I taught Godric Gryffindor, a long time before I went insane and sought to rule this world, you know.
-He would be proud of you."
-He patted the boy on the shoulder, and walked away.
+He would be proud of you, as would the others."
+He patted the girl on the shoulder, and walked away.
 Now that that was settled, he had much thinking to do.

 "Now that –" Fred said, watching him go.